iDestyKK/cs462_gb/hw1/README.md

-Steps to add you algorithm into the provided skeleton.
+Steps to add your algorithm into the provided skeleton.
 The relax_template.c is supposed to provide an example on how you can easily implement multiple relaxation algorithms using the same interface.

 All the following steps assumes you have the most recent copy of the homework and that your shell is in the directory hw1.